macrodatalab/bosh/README.md

 ## Autocomplete

-bosh automatacally load table and tree names into the autocomplete keywords when bosh initization and perform "show tables" and "show tree".
+bosh automatacally load table and tree names into the autocomplete keywords when bosh init, perform "show tables" and "show tree".